chrisallo/esperdb/README.md

 ~$ npm run build
 ```

-An automated test is ready for the stability of `esdb` which is written in `mocha`.
+An automated test is ready for the stability of `esperdb` which is written in `mocha`.

 ```
 ~$ npm run test